binford2k/binford2k.com/_posts/2023-01-20-containment-demystified.md

-This means that if you're writing a class and you include another class, you should be aware of whether ordering relationships expressed on your class should also apply to the classes you contain.
+This means that if you're writing a class and you include another class, you should be aware of whether ordering relationships expressed on your class should also apply to the classes you include.
 If so, then you need to intentionally specify those relationships by _containing_ the class yourself.
 This, of course, isn't magically transitive.
 Any classes you contain should in turn contain any classes that they require to to be ordered.